Brisbane’s best degustations

 85 MISKIN STREET | TOOWONG

 When you’re at 85 Miskin Street, you’ll know you’re truly in the presence of great food and a love for all things tasty.
-Owner Brent Farrell’s obsession for food radiates through every morsel of the seven-course degustation.
-They had won us over before we even got to the slow-cooked lamb shoulder with red grape, smoked chevre, burnt eggplant, barley, and soy glaze.
+Owner Brent Farrell’s obsession for food radiates through every morsel of the five-course tasting menu or seven-course degustation, both featuring Brent’s long-running signature dish, the mushroom cappuccino with truffle oil and prosciutto crumb.

 Want to advertise with the G&G?
 We love working with businesses of all shapes and sizes to deliver drool-worthy content!
 To see how we can help you out and to learn more about our food-crazy audience, head here.